gitleaks/gitleaks-action/README.md

 Enable this **gitleaks-action** and copy
 `<img alt="gitleaks badge" src="https://img.shields.io/badge/protected%20by-gitleaks-blue">` to your readme.

-### License Change
-Since v2.0.0 of Gitleaks-Action, the license has changed from MIT to a [commercial license](https://github.com/zricethezav/gitleaks-action/blob/v2/COMMERCIAL-LICENSE.txt).
-Prior versions to v2.0.0 of Gitleaks-Actions will remain under the MIT license.

 ### I really need a secret scanner, but I have no money to buy a license.
 What can I do?
 If you are scanning repos that belong to [a personal account](https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#personal-accounts), then no license key is required.
 You can use it for free!